 Can I Receive Punitive Damages for My Car Accident Injury?

-When Can Punitive Damages Apply To My Case?
+When Can Punitive Damages Apply to My Case?

 How Do I Prove I Was Involved in a Car Accident with a Drunk Driver?

 The best way to prove a driver’s intoxication is a positive blood alcohol test.
-However, blood alcohol level is not the only way in which intoxication can be proven for the purposes of this law.
-Absent a blood alcohol test, a judge or jury will look at all of the circumstances surrounding the car accident to determine whether the at-fault driver had consumed a sufficient amount of alcohol or drugs to lose control of his/her mental and physical faculties.
+However, blood alcohol level is not the only way intoxication can be established for this law.
+Absent a blood alcohol test, a judge or jury will look at all of the circumstances surrounding the car accident to determine whether the at-fault driver had consumed a sufficient amount of alcohol or drugs to lose control of their mental and physical faculties.

 Complete a Free Case Evaluation form now